 Waimea Bay can get really busy, especially during the high season, so it’s best to arrive early in the morning to secure parking.
 Although the parking lot directly next to the beach park is small, additional properties offer parking across the street for $10-20.

-The Sunrise Shack (Sunrise Beach location)
+16. The Sunrise Shack (Sunset Beach location)

 This vibrant café is another of the most popular Oahu photography spots–I’m sure you can see why from the photos above!
 The Sunrise Shack actually has three locations: one across from Sunset Beach, one inside the Outrigger Waikiki, and another at Shark’s Cove in Haleiwa.